CRITICAL PANTRY NEEDS

 Our Pantry (free to all NKC clients) is in critical need of staple foods.
 Would you please consider donating any of the following items?

 Canned fruit (peaches, pears, anything low-sugar)

 Canned pasta sauce (no glass, please)

 8:00 a.m. to 5:30 p.m.

 Friday – Saturday

 Our Pantry is open Mondays and Wednesdays from 9:00 a.m. to 3:00 p.m. and Thursdays from 10:00 a.m. to 5:00 p.m.

-You can visit The Market Pantry once a month.
+You can visit the Pantry once a month.
 You can also request referrals to our support pantries.

-You must be a client of North Kent Connect to visit The Market Pantry.
+You must be a client of North Kent Connect to visit the Pantry.
 For more information on becoming a client, please visit our Qualify for Services page.